Payment Plans for Tax Year 2017

 Request for a Hardship Payment Plan (PDF) (to print and complete)

 A payment plan cannot be considered until the Tax Division receives a completed Request for a Hardship Payment Plan Form.
 The form may be submitted via Secure Email, faxed to 937-376-8914, mailed to PO Box 490, placed in our 24 hour drop box at the City Administration Building or hand delivered to the Tax Division.
 Payment plans must be signed by the taxpayer and a signed copy returned to the Tax Division to be valid.
 On joint returns, either spouse may sign the plan which becomes binding on both parties.
 No 3rd party may sign a payment plan.
+Forms submitted showing negative income (monthly expenses greater than monthly income) will not be processed and will be returned to the taxpayer for corrections.

 The interest rate in effect for the tax year will apply to the pay plan even if the payments on the plan go beyond the tax year.
 For example, if a 2015 payment plan starts in November 2016, the interest rate on the entire plan will be the interest rate for tax year 2015 even if the plan's payments continue into a future tax year (or years).
 Interest for the entire plan is applied when the plan is created.
 If a payment plan is paid off in its entirety early, the taxpayer may request a written review of the plan to determine if there was interest overpaid that should be credited to the account.